NormalVR/Normcore-Documentation/docs/realtime/xr/voicechat.md

 In most cases the default settings are correct, but if you would like to make changes, the source code to RealtimeAvatarVoice is included and [can be forked](./avatars.md#modifying-realtimeavatar-scripts).

-It's worth noting that most platforms default to using hardware echo cancellation supplied by the operation system, so the AudioPreprocessor's echo cancellation functionality is not required.
+It's worth noting that most platforms default to using hardware echo cancellation supplied by the operating system, so the AudioPreprocessor's echo cancellation functionality is not required.